Welcome to the Jacksonville Historical Society’s Collection

 An ever increasing electronic presence offers users throughout the world the opportunity to locate information and rare materials on Jacksonville and Northeast Florida.
 This also makes research more effective for the public, and minimizes potential wear and tear on the collections.
 We are currently digitizing our collections in order to make research more effective for the public and to minimize potential wear and tear on the collections.
 Updates to the online collections occur as soon as the collections are digitized.

-For more information about our archive, as well as research assistance or other related archive information, please contact the JHS Archivist, Andrew Morrow, at 904.374.0296 or email email@example.com.
+For more information about our archive, as well as research assistance or other related archive information, please contact the JHS Archivist at 904.665.0064 or email firstname.lastname@example.org.
 The Archives are housed at the society’s Old St. Luke’s Hospital, 314 Palmetto Street, and portions of the Florida Casket Factory.

 Our images are available for purchase and for a small fee, the Jacksonville Historical Society staff and volunteers will conduct research for individuals and provide digital copies of images.
 See here for the Fee Schedule 2016.

 Board of Trade Collection: The minutes of Jacksonville’s Board of Trade (renamed Chamber of Commerce in 1916) spanning the period of 1901 through 1939.
 Among the highlights are hand0written minutes two days following the Great Fire of 1901, when local businesses were called to action.

 Broadbent Collection: A series of images photographed and donated by Robert Broadbent many relating to a declining downtown Jacksonville in the 1970’s, including store windows and street scenes.